 However, the iPhone 7 Plus has two cameras, one of which has a telephoto lens.
-This means you can zoom in with the 7 Plus and not have to worry so much about losing quality.
+This means you can zoom in with the iPhone 7 Plus and not have to worry about losing quality.

 Rotate the iPhone to change the camera orientation from Portrait to Landscape.

 Tap the Flip Camera button in the bottom-right corner to switch between front- and rear-facing cameras.
 You can use the front-facing camera to take a photo of yourself.
 You'll also use the front-facing camera for video conferencing apps like FaceTime.